Skip to content

 Available values

-• Malicious: Traffic invoked multiple phishing verdict triggers, met thresholds for bad behavior, and is associated with active campaigns.
+• Malicious: Traffic associated with active threat campaigns.
+Malicious messages invoked multiple phishing verdict triggers and met thresholds for bad behavior.

 • Spoof: Traffic associated with phishing campaigns that is either non-compliant with your email authentication policies (SPF, DKIM, DMARC) or has mismatching Envelope From and Header From values.